Become a trustee

 An excellent strategic thinker and financially astute, you'll be committed to improving our local communities and enhancing people's lives.
 Well-organised, you're able to plan for Board meetings and able to read reports ahead of meetings and prepare questions.
 With a collegiate approach, you bring personal experience, knowledge and skills to bear on discussions, and can challenge in a structured manner and be sympathetic to multiple points of view.

-All trustees are subject to regulatory checks including an enhanced DBS check.
+All trustees are subject to statutory and regulatory checks including an enhanced DBS check.

 We hope you're excited to apply to join us.
 We appreciate the decision to become a trustee is a significant one; we're available to answer any queries you have and to help make the application process as smooth as possible.
 The process is outlined below: